mediact/dependency-guard/README.md

 `\PHPUnit\Framework\AssertionFailedError` is a symbol that can only be available when a development installation is used.
-It may be expected that, since this symbol is only used within a `catch`, it is not "really" a dependency, as it will only be autoloaded when that specific `catch` is reached.
+It may be expected that, since this symbol is only used within a `catch`, it is not "really" a dependency, as it will only be autoloaded when that specific exception is thrown.
 DependencyGuard does no such specific inspection of the symbol at hand.
 The exception is thus marked as dependency violation.

 There are currently no plans to solve this.
 That being said, pull requests and open